mojaloop/contrib-pisp-demo-ui/lib/controllers/README.md

 ## Controllers

-Controllers maintain the state for our app.
+Controllers maintain the states for our app.
 All the business logic lies in these classes.
-When state changes in a controller, the widget which uses this state is notified by Get.
+When a state changes in a controller, the widgets that depend on it are notified by `Get`.

 We have two kinds of controllers.